mattjay/mattjay.github.io/mentoring.md

 I don’t profess to be the world’s best example to follow in any respect, however I’m lucky enough to have had an number of incredible opportunities and experiences come my way.

 * I have worked my way up through the ranks of Application Security researchers since leaving college
-* In 2010 I got hired for my dream job working  for [WhiteHat Security](https://whitehatsec.com), an Application Security company where I went form entry level to be a Manager in our TRC which is over 150 appsec engineers and researchers.
+* In 2010 I got hired for my dream job working  for [WhiteHat Security](https://whitehatsec.com), an Application Security company where I went form entry level to be a Sr. Manager in our TRC which is over 150 appsec engineers and researchers, and then on to the Director of Security Services & Research building out new product & service offerings
+* My experience and connections have helped me become the Director of Security building a security program for a Financial Tech Startup in Downtown Austin
 * I’ve lived and traveled throughout the country, learning new things along the way.
-(Long Island, NY -> Bay Area, CA -> Houston, TX).
+(Long Island, NY -> Bay Area, CA -> Houston, TX -> Austin, TX).
-* I've spoken at a large number of industry conferences including BlackHat, DEFCON, RSA, many BSides and OWASP events, and [others](http://mattjay.github.io/talks/).
+* I've spoken at a large number of industry conferences including BlackHat, DEFCON, RSA, SXSW, many BSides and OWASP events, and [others](http://mattjay.github.io/talks/).

-If you’d like to work together, you can [write me a letter](mailto:matt@whitehatsec.com) responding to the questions below; I’ll write back to all letters I receive in this way within two weeks, no matter what.
+If you’d like to work together, you can [write me a letter](mailto:matt@mattjay.com) responding to the questions below; I’ll write back to all letters I receive in this way within two weeks, no matter what.
 In response to the most exceptional letters, I’ll propose further correspondence—and in certain cases, an ongoing mentoring relationship.

 * Tell me about yourself.
 What do you do?
 What are your goals?
 * What do you hope to gain from our mentoring relationship?